0xshin0bi/0x531fm4d3-blog/content/index.md

 while Obsidian doesn't require folders to function, I still like it to be organized like that visually. here's a screenshot of the folders and explanations for the ones that aren't that obvious:

 ![[Pasted image 20250510130827.png]]

+# Home note

+this is a special note where i hold some data that gives me more control over the Vault. it holds:  my Tasks table